-During the sampling session, HGCMC staff measured Greens Creek at 5.0°C, with a pH of 7.79 units, a conductivity of 95.5 μ S/cm, and a turbidity of 1.73 NTU.
+During the sampling session, HGCMC staff measured Greens Creek at 7.2°C, with a pH of 7.86 units and a conductivity of 100.8 μ S/cm.

-Concentrations of chlorophyll a, an estimate of periphyton biomass, in Greens Creek Below Pond D Site 54 were significantly different between years when data from 2001 through 2008 were analyzed together.
-When analyzed in an all-pairwise comparison, the difference between 2008 and the 2003, 2004, and 2006 values were significantly different with periphyton biomass being considerably lower in 2008 (Appendix 2).
-Because periphyton biomass was slightly lower overall than the previous year and the community composition remained the same, the periphyton biomass at this site was probably affected by the high water event three days prior to our sample trip (Figure 12).
+Concentrations of chlorophyll a, an estimate of periphyton biomass, in Greens Creek Below Pond D Site 54 were significantly different between years when data from 2001 through 2009 were analyzed together.
+When analyzed in an all-pairwise comparison, the difference between 2009 and 2008 values were significantly different with periphyton biomass being considerably lower in 2008 (Appendix 2).
+Because periphyton biomass was greater than the previous year and the contribution by chlorophyll a to the community composition was greater, the periphyton biomass at this site was relatively stable because of the lower water levels (Figure 12).

 Figure 12.
-Estimated periphyton biomass densities at Greens Creek Below Pond D Site 54 in 2001 through 2008 (n = 10 samples each year).
+Estimated periphyton biomass densities at Greens Creek Below Pond D Site 54 in 2001 through 2009 (n = 10 samples 2001-2008, n=9 samples 2009).
 Box encompasses middle half of data; horizontal line is median value.
-One possible statistical outlier value () was identified in the 2004 data set, and one probable statistical outlier value (○) was identified in the 2005 data set.
+One possible statistical outlier value (★) was identified in the 2004 data set, and one probable statistical outlier value () was identified in the 2005 data set.

-The periphyton community at Greens Creek Below Pond D Site 54 had a higher proportion of chlorophyll c than chlorophyll b in all eight years sampled (Figure 13), indicating communities dominated by diatoms and/or dinoflagellates.
+The periphyton community at Greens Creek Below Pond D Site 54 had a higher proportion of chlorophyll c than chlorophyll b in all nine years sampled (Figure 13), indicating communities dominated by diatoms and/or dinoflagellates.
 Low to undetectable concentrations of chlorophyll b indicate low populations of green algae in the periphyton communities.

 Figure 13.
-Proportions of mean chlorophyll a, b, and c concentrations in Greens Creek Below Pond D Site 54 samples in 2001 through 2008.
+Proportions of mean chlorophyll a, b, and c concentrations in Greens Creek Below Pond D Site 54 samples in 2001 through 2009.

-The average density of benthic macroinvertebrates (both median and mean) in 2008 Greens Creek Below Pond D Site 54 samples was back up around the average density sampled throughout the eight years at this site (Table 5, Figure 14, Appendix 3).
-Taxonomic richness followed a similar pattern, increasing from the previous year to a level very near the average for this site.
+The average density of benthic macroinvertebrates in 2009 Greens Creek Below Pond D Site 54 samples had dropped below the eight-year average density (2678) sampled at this site (Table 5, Figure 14, Appendix 3).
+Taxonomic richness followed a similar pattern, decreasing from the previous year.

 Table 5.
-Summary of benthic macroinvertebrate samples at Greens Creek Below Pond D Site 54 in2001 through 2008.
+Summary of benthic macroinvertebrate samples at Greens Creek Below Pond D Site 54 in 2001 through 2009.

-Year Mean Density (aqua. invert./m 2) Taxonomic Richness Mean Taxa Per Sample
+Year Mean Density (aqua. invert./m2) Taxonomic Richness Mean Taxa Per Sample

 2001 3564 28 15.2

 2002 2932 30 13.8

 2003 4670 26 16.2

 2004 3934 31 19.0

 2005 2786 25 14.8

 2006 1050 15 10.0

 2007 650 15 8.2

-2008 2554 25 16
+2008 2554 25 15.6

+2009 1958 23 12.8

 Figure 14.
-Density of benthic macroinvertebrates (n = 5 samples each year) in Greens Creek Below Pond D Site 54 samples in 2001 through 2008.
+Density of benthic macroinvertebrates (n = 5 samples each year) in Greens Creek Below Pond D Site 54 samples in 2001 through 2009.

 Invertebrate communities in Greens Creek Site 54 continued to be dominated by EPT taxa (Figure 15).
-In each of the eight years sampled, Ephemeroptera were the most commonly collected order (Figure 16).
-In 2008, the Ephemeroptera were dominated by Baetidae: Baetis, and Heptageniidae: Cinygmula and Epeorus.
-Baetis and Cinygmula are rated "moderately sensitive" to decreased water quality, and Epeorus are "sensitive" (Barbour et al. 1999).
+In each of the nine years sampled, Ephemeroptera were the most commonly collected order (Figure 16).
+In 2009, the Ephemeroptera were dominated by Baetidae: Baetis, Ephemerellidae: Ephemerella, and Heptageniidae: Cinygmula, Epeorus and Rhithrogena.
+Baetis are rated "moderately sensitive" to decreased water quality, and Epeorus, Ephemerella, and Rhithrogena are "sensitive" (Barbour et al. 1999).
 The dominance of the benthic macroinvertebrate community by pollution-sensitive taxa (Table 6), combined with the mixture of many species of mayflies, stoneflies, caddisflies, and true flies (Appendix 3) suggests a complex and productive aquatic community at this site.

 Table 6.
-Common taxa (>5.0% of benthic is macroinvertebrates) found in Greens Creek Below Pond D Site 54 samples in 2001 through 2008.
+Common taxa (>5.0% of benthic macroinvertebrates) found in Greens Creek Below Pond D Site 54 samples in 2001 through 2009.
 The percent dominant taxon each year is bold.